Rodriguez32/mongo-scraper/README.md

 # New York Times Article Scraper

 # Overview
-<p>An app that scrapes articles fromt the New York Times website.
+<p>An app that scrapes articles from the New York Times website.
 It also lets users save articles and comment on them.</p>

 # How it Works
 <ul>